 It follows then that while you'll frequently manipulate points, and you'll occasionally work with prims (in the sailcloth analogy, you might paint one red and one blue), you rarely work directly with vertices.
-They're main purpose is to bind prims to points, once that is done, you can mostly ignore them.
+Their main purpose is to bind prims to points, once that is done, you can mostly ignore them.

 Also note that you rarely do this sort of hand-wiring of points to verts to prims.
 Many tools within Houdini do this for you, but its useful to know what's going on under the hood.

 So to formalise what we've stated so far: